-8. On consideration of the material on record and the settled legal position, it is observed that the petitioner's ownership relates to a flat situated in a multi-storied building and the relevant consideration under Rule 20(1)(c) of the Delhi Cooperative Societies Rules, 2007 is the proportionate share in the land beneath the said building.
-The petitioner's share in the land is below the prescribed limit of 66.72 sq. meters.
+7. The Sale Deed reveals that the flat measured 184 sq. meters and was jointly owned, giving the member an individual share of 92 sq. meters in the flat and approximately 46 sq. meters in the land beneath it, which is below the prescribed limit of 66.72 sq. meters.
+8. The Hon'ble High Court of Delhi in Bindiya Agarwal and Kalu Ram Sharma, and the Hon'ble Supreme Court in DDA v.
+Jitender Pal Bhardwaj, have consistently held that it is the individual share in land that is determinative for disqualification and not the area of the flat.
 9. It is also noted that despite due opportunity, the petitioner/complainant did not appear on any date of hearing.
-10. In view of the facts discussed above, the documentary evidence available on record, the settled position of law as laid down by the Hon'ble High Court of Delhi and the Hon'ble Supreme Court, and the consistent view taken in similar matters.

-11. I find that the member has not incurred any disqualification under Rule 20(1)(c)(i) & (iii) of the Delhi Cooperative Societies Rules, 2007.
+10. In view of the facts discussed above, the documentary evidence available on record, the Sale Deed dated 09.07.2015, the settled position of law as laid down by the Hon'ble High Court of Delhi and the Hon'ble Supreme Court, and the consistent view taken in similar matters, I find that the member has not incurred any disqualification under Rule 20(1)(c)(i) & (iii) of the Delhi Cooperative Societies Rules, 2007.
 The essential conditions for attracting disqualification are not satisfied, as the individual share of the member in the land beneath the flat is below the prescribed statutory limit.
-12. Accordingly, the Show Cause Notice dated 25.11.2022 issued under Rule 20(1)(c)(i) & (iii) of the Delhi Cooperative Societies Rules, 2007 is hereby withdrawn, and Ms. Priyanka Kumari continues to be a member of the Bhagwati CGHS Ltd.
+11. Accordingly, the Show Cause Notice dated 21.11.2022 issued under Rule 20(1)(c)(i) & (iii) of the Delhi Cooperative Societies Rules, 2007 is hereby withdrawn, and Sh.
+Surjeet Singh Khurana & Tejinder Kaur Khurana continues to be a member of the Bhagwati CGHS Ltd.